aavegotchi/aavegotchi-wiki/posts/en/tokenomics.md

 **33%** of all GHST earned via portal and item sales will be burned.
 Forever.
 Yes, you read that right.

 This high number stems from the fact that GHST is a token with a dynamic supply.
 Its supply increases with demand, meaning that this high burn rate does not entail the rapid deflation of the token.
-That's a problem for tokens with a fixed suply.
+That's a problem for tokens with a fixed supply.

 Burning GHST is a deflationary counterbalance to the downward pressure on GHST's price, as potentially caused by giving out GHST gaming rewards in the form of GHST.